AndyYuan-Oni/Developer-Profile-Generator/README.md

 ## How to Use

-Down load the file, open terminal in index.js file. in console, type in:
+Down load the file, open terminal to index.js route.

+In console, type in:
 ```
 npm install
 ```
 This is for installing all needed npm.

 Then type in:

 ```
 node index.js
 ```
 Fill in inquirer questions and hit enter.

 If no error, the pdf file will be generated in the same folder with the name of github name.

 Click to chek out a [Demo PDF](assets/AndyYuan-Oni.pdf)